-Needing moderate exercise daily to keep them happy the Keeshond will get on with children and other pets but don't expect them to be a guard dog as any bark they make is usually more welcoming than alarming.
+Moderate daily exercise will keep these dogs happy, and the Keeshond will get on with children and other pets.
+Don't expect them to be a guard dog, though, as any bark they make is usually more welcoming than alarming!

 - Status: Common